flaneurette/Health-Library/Documents/Food/Breakfast/EXAMPLE.md

 * Zinc picolinate (if you choose ZMA combo)
 * L‑theanine (100–200 mg) or regular tea.
 * Optional: a herbal tea like green tea, chamomile, valerian.
-* Optional: cup of water + tiny pinch of salt.
+* Optional: cup of water + tiny pinch of salt. (especially in summer, or when very tired or sweating)

 Drinking close before bedtime is very good as **sleep fasting** can dehydrate someone.